cesarsotovalero/cesarsotovalero.github.io/_posts/2021-7-31-hermit-programmers-are-dead.md

 Most of them prefer to live in airtight environments, where the pieces of the software puzzle to be solved can be more easily isolated.
 That being said, at no other time in history has a technology-based job being so courted, demanded, highly paid.
 The reason: software is everywhere in today's world, and it doesn't write itself so far.
-However, with the advent of AI and ML technologies, the scenery may change soon for this profession.
+However, with the advent of cloud computing and AI, the scenery may change soon for this profession.
 It's time for programmers to mutate into pragmatic software engineers, recap and re-adapt, and take advantage of the only thing that machines cannot overtake: our human nature.
 Otherwise, I believe misfit programmers will perish... for sure.